-Comment: The land to be used for large lot residential has a total area of 12.27 hectares and adjoins an existing R5 zoned area across Alidenes Road.
-The regionally significant farmland comprises approximately 0.8 hectares and, as a "finger" of alluvial land that follows the alignment of Yankee Creek, it has limited practical utility.
+Comment: The land to be used for rural residential has a total area of 12.27 hectares and adjoins an existing R5 zoned area across Alidenes Road.
+The regionally significant farmland comprises approximately 0.8 hectares and, as a "finger" of alluvial land that follows the alignment of Yankee Creek, it is largely flood prone and has limited practical utility.
 It is separated from broader agricultural lands on the other side of both Alidenes Road and Wilsons Creek Road.
 It has no recent use other than low density grazing of beef cattle.